EXCLUSIVE-Weakened by sanctions, Venezuela's PDVSA cedes oilfield operations to foreign firms

 GRAPHIC: Rapid decline in Venezuelan crude oil productionhttps://tmsnrt.rs/2SNPoam

-(Reporting by Marianna Parraga and Stefanie Eschenbacher; Additional reporting by Luc Cohen in Caracas, Aizhu Chen in Singapore and Vladimir Soldtkin in Moscow; Editing by Steve Orlofsky)
+(Reporting by Marianna Parraga, Stefanie Eschenbacher and Luc Cohen; Additional reporting by Aizhu Chen in Singapore and Vladimir Soldtkin in Moscow; Editing by Dan Flynn and Leslie Adler)

 ((Stefanie.Eschenbacher@thomsonreuters.com;))